Dighton Lawn Edging Services

 Contact Dighton's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

-Proper disposal of lawn edging debris in Dighton is managed by the Department of Public Works (DPW), which oversees yard waste collection from April through November.
-Only biodegradable paper bags are accepted for yard waste, as plastic bags are prohibited under MassDEP guidelines.
-For bulk materials such as metal, plastic, or concrete edging, residents should utilize the Transfer Station.
-Advance notification is required for any work near municipal right-of-ways, including sidewalks, streets, and parkways, to ensure coordination with DPW and protection of street trees.
-Immediate cleanup and containment of materials are essential to prevent storm drain contamination and to align with scheduled street sweeping and municipal beautification projects.
+Proper disposal of lawn edging debris in Dighton is regulated to protect local infrastructure and the environment.
+From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per MassDEP guidelines.
+Bulk materials such as metal, plastic, or concrete edging should be brought to the Transfer Station.
+Advance notification is required for any work near sidewalks, streets, or parkways, and coordination with the Department of Public Works ensures street tree protection and integration with municipal projects like sidewalk replacement or beautification.
+Immediate cleanup of materials is essential to prevent storm drain contamination and should be coordinated with street sweeping schedules.

 Dighton Public Works